 To ensure successful Action Planning, you should:

 While the planning stage is important, the real key to make action planning successful is ACTION.
-The implementation of Action Plans is critical if you want to see improvements in overall results at your organization.
+Implementing your Action Plans is essential if you want to see improvements in the overall results at your organization.

 Action Planning should be conducted in a timely manner.
 On the one hand, you should not react so quickly when you get your employee survey results that you cannot give careful consideration to the planning process but, at the same time, you need to avoid taking so much time as to lose momentum.
-It is essential to ensure that your employees do not believe that their participation in the survey process was in vain.
+Do not let your employees believe that their participation in the survey process was in vain.

-Furthermore, the best organizations communicate their progress and successes to all employees at every step of the process.
-Not only are Action Plans implemented but employees also know that the actions taken link directly back to the results of the employee survey.
+Furthermore, the best organizations broadcast their progress and successes to all employees at every step of the process.
+Not only does this step ensure that Action Plans get implemented - because they have been made "public" - but employees can also see that the actions taken link directly back to the results of the employee survey.
 This approach helps to ensure that employees clearly recognize the value of participating in an employee survey.

 When preparing your Action Plan(s), you need to decide the following for each action item you select: